Cecilio Domínguez: Independiente

 On 24 January 2019, Domínguez joined Argentine club Independiente on a deal worth US$6 million, becoming the club's all-time record signing.
-His performance at the club was well below expectations for such an expensive pass.

 Austin FC

 On 24 August 2020, Domínguez was announced as the first Designated Player of the newly formed MLS franchise Austin FC, set to make its competitive debut in 2021.
-On 31 August 2020, it was announced that Domínguez would spend the remainder of the season on loan with Guaraní in the Paraguayan Primera División.
+On 31 August 2020, it was announced that Domínguez would spend the remainder of the season on loan with Guaraní, returning to Paraguay after three years.
+He left the club in December 2020 after his loan concluded and joined Austin FC for their inaugural season.

-On 24 April 2021, Domínguez scored two goals for Austin FC against the Colorado Rapids in the club's first ever victory.
+On 24 April 2021, Domínguez scored two goals for Austin against the Colorado Rapids in the club's first ever victory.

 Domínguez started the 2022 season off strong with two goals in his first four games, but was sidelined when the MLS suspended him on April, starting an investigation into an off-field incident regarding domestic violence.
 On May 4, he was reinstated into the Austin FC squad and began training with the rest of the team.
-However, on 23 July 2022, Austin announced that the club and Domínguez had mutually agreed to terminate his contract.
+However, on 23 July 2022, the club announced that they had reached an agreement with Domínguez to terminate his contract.